 Traps don’t have to be fatal for squirrels.
-Instead, try live capture traps, which contain squirrels and make it possible to relocate them.
+Instead, try live capture traps, which contain squirrels without killing them.

 Purchase these traps at your local home or hardware store.
 Bait your traps with pretzels, acorns, birdseed, or peanut butter and place them anywhere you’ve noticed squirrel activity.

 Finally, keep in mind that some states don’t allow the trapping of wild animals, so you’ll have to consult your local laws and regulations before taking this step.

 ✔ Removes squirrels from your property

 × Requires you to handle squirrels manually

 × State law requires all squirrels to be euthanized on-site

 × Costly (sometimes up to $100 per trap); since most populations are dozens or hundreds of animals, trapping may not be cost-efficient

 If you bother ground squirrels enough, they will stay away.
 You can do this by using motion-activated devices that blast artificial hawk, or predator sounds to scare ground squirrels.